 Ex-chairman of the CERN Scientific Policy Committee who succeeded Carlo Rubbia as Director-General of CERN in 1994.

-After education at Oxford and a brief period as an exchange Fellow in Moscow, Llewellyn Smith was a CERN Fellow from 1968 to 1970.
-After two years at SLAC, he returned to CERN during 1972-1974 as a staff member in the Theoretical Studies (TH) Division and became a member of the Experimental Committee for Super Proton-Synchrotron (SPSC) from 1973 to 1976.
+After education at Oxford and a brief period as an exchange fellow in Moscow, Christopher Llewellyn Smith (born in 1942, British) was a CERN fellow from 1968 to 1970.
+After two years at SLAC, he returned to CERN during 1972–1974 as a staff member in the Theoretical Studies (TH) division and became a member of the Experimental Committee for Super Proton Synchrotron (SPSC) from 1973 to 1976.

-In January 1994 he returned from Oxford, where he had spent the years 1974-1993, and succeeded Carlo Rubbia as Director-General of CERN.
+In January 1994, he returned from Oxford, where he had spent the years 1974–1993, and succeeded Carlo Rubbia as Director-General of CERN.
 During his mandate, the LHC accelerator was approved (December 1994) and Japan and the United States became Observer States.
-He was suceeded by Luciano Maiani as CERN Director-General in January 1999.
+He was succeeded by Luciano Maiani as CERN Director-General in January 1999.